vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article-components.md

 ### Regular Updates
 - Review and update author and reviewer bios periodically to maintain accuracy.

+### Carousel Optimisation
+- Use lazy loading for images and limit the number of articles displayed initially to avoid performance issues.

 ---

 ## Benefits

 ### Enhanced User Experience
-- Clear metadata and author/reviewer references build trust.
+- Clear metadata, tags navigation, and related content carousels improve content discovery and engagement.

 ### Credibility
 - Linking to author and reviewer profiles adds transparency and authority.

 ### Engagement
-- Structured data may improve search engine visibility, potentially increasing readership.
+- Structured data and visual enhancements encourage exploration of related content, improving session duration.

 ---

 ## Conclusion
-By including a hyperlink to the author’s profile, a reviewer reference and link to their bio, and prominently displaying publish and last review dates, the article page will provide greater clarity, trust, and engagement for the user.
+By including a hyperlink to the author’s profile, a reviewer reference and link to their bio, navigational tags using pill design, and a related article carousel, the article page will provide greater clarity, trust, and engagement for the user.
 Implementing structured data further supports discoverability and ensures that search engines and readers alike fully understand the article’s credibility and currency.